sosise/sosise-docs/documentation/artisan.md

 # Artisan

 ## Introduction

-Artisan is the command-line interface.
-Artisan exists at the root of your application as the artisan script and provides several helpful commands that can assist you while you build your application.
-To view a list of all available Artisan commands, you may use the list command:
+Artisan is the command-line interface for Sosise applications.
+It provides a set of helpful commands that can assist you while building and managing your application.
+To view a list of all available Artisan commands.

 ```sh
 ./artisan
 ```

-Every command also includes a "help" screen which displays and describes the command's available arguments and options.
-To view a help screen, add --help option to the command:
+Each command also includes a "help" screen that displays and describes the command's available arguments and options.
+To view the help screen, add the `--help` option to the command:

 ```sh
 ./artisan make:controller --help
 ```

-## Writing Commands
+## Writing Custom Commands

-In addition to the commands provided with Artisan, you may build your custom commands.
-Commands are stored in the app/Console/Commands directory.
+In addition to the built-in commands provided by Artisan, you can create your custom commands to perform specific tasks or automate actions.
+Custom commands are stored in the `app/Console/Commands` directory.

-## Generating Commands
+## Generating Custom Commands

-To create a new command, you may use the make:command Artisan command.
-This command will create a new command class in the app/Console/Commands directory.
+To create a new custom command, you can use the `make:command` Artisan command.
+This command will generate a new command class in the `app/Console/Commands` directory.

-> Please note that you `must` specify `Command` postfix when you are creating commands, otherwise the command will `not` be registered.
+> Important: Make sure to specify the `Command` postfix when creating custom commands; otherwise, the command will not be registered properly.

 ```sh
 ./artisan make:command DoSomeExampleExportCommand
 ```

 ### Command Structure

-After generating your command, you should define appropriate values for the signature and description properties of the class.
+After generating your command, you should define the appropriate values for the `signature` and `description` properties of the class.
 These properties will be used when displaying your command on the list screen.
-The handle method will be called when your command is executed.
-You may place your command logic in this method.
+The `handle` method will be called when your command is executed, and you can place your command logic in this method.

-Let's take a look at an example command.
+Let's take a look at an example command:

 ```typescript
 import commander from 'commander';